Cantara/vili/README.md

 * Running will refer to the current server, the version we trust.
 * Testing will refer to the server that is tested against the Running server and potentially deployed.

+## What your servers need to implement //TODO

+Your servers need to implement a way to not write persistent data when it is used in testing.
+This is distinguished by adding a header on the test request.
+The servers should be oblivious to the fact that it is not live, other than at the point of writing persistent data.

 ## How to run Vili

 1. Prepare a base folder where Vili will run and all configs and new jar files will land.